SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/show-sales-targets.md

     * **Period** (only relevant if you selected **Sale date** above): Select year, quarter or month.
     * **Grouping**: Select **Compare to target**.
 If this option is not visible or is inactive, double-check that you have performed the steps above.

 11. Edit the formatting.
-Depending on which chart type you have selected, you have additional options under **Formatting**:
+Based on the chart type you selected, you have additional options under **Formatting**:

     * Big number: You can edit the colours used to display sales targets.
     * Gauge chart: Use the option **Mark target at** to set the sales target on the gauge chart.